-Animal Control adjusts services based on coronavirus precautions
+Animal control adjusts services based on coronavirus precautions

 Along with postponing owner surrenders, Bossier Animal Control is only responding to emergency or high priority calls such as if the animal is injured or it’s being neglected.

 “As long as they are not showing signs of aggression we’re letting them go right now.
 Just a happy stray, wagging his tail, we’re not taking those right now.
-People who bring in a stray animal we ask that you keep it at your house or go put it back where you found it,” said Dale Keeler, Bossier Animal Control Superintendent.
+People who bring in a stray animal we ask that you keep it at your house or go put it back where you found it,” said Bossier Animal Control Superintendent Dale Keeler.

 “Lease law complaints, barking and nuisance complaints, trapping and transporting of cats, and conflict mitigation scenarios where like a neighbor is mad at another neighbor because of their dog,” Keeler said.